riju/backgroundBlur/explainer.md

 [Demo Page](https://github.eero.xn--hkkinen-5wa.fi/web-platform-demos/mediacapture/background-segmentation-mask/) by [@eehakkin](https://github.com/eehakkin)
 Inspired by [webrtcHacks](https://github.com/webrtcHacks/transparent-virtual-background/tree/master), thanks [@fippo](https://github.com/fippo) and [@chadwallacehart](https://github.com/chadwallacehart)

+#### Implementation Detail :
+The demo uses transform streams to preprocess frames before displaying them on a video element.
+The demo always keeps the last mask frame but does not pass them to the video element (except for demo purposes).
+Whenever the demo receives an original video frame, the demo uses that frame and the last mask frame to create a new video frame with foreground colored with a foreground overlay color (blue by default) and enqueues that to be passed to the video element instead of the original (and the mask) frames.

 ## Security considerations

 Background Blur feature does not expose any more security concerns compared to a video call without it.
 Since there's demand for Background Blur many products use a cloud based solution to satisfy conformance across a myriad of client devices.
 Modern clients are quite efficient these days to handle such popular tasks like Background Blur, either by leveraging AI accelerators or using specific vector instructions like AVX.